Josefin Taljegård

-Josefin Taljegård (born 26 August 1995) is a Swedish figure skater.
-She is the 2018 Nordics bronze medalist, a three-time Swedish national champion (2022, 2024, 2025), a three-time Swedish national silver medalist (2019, 2021, and 2025), and a two-time Swedish national bronze medalist (2018, 2019).
+Josefin Taljegård (born 26 August 1995) is a Swedish retired figure skater.
+She has won 17 senior international medals, including gold at the 2024 Nordics championships, and is a four-time Swedish national champion (2022, 2024-26), a three-time Swedish national silver medalist (2020, 2025), and a two-time Swedish national bronze medalist (2018, 2019).

-She competed at the 2022 European Championships, the 2021, 2022 and 2024 World Championships, and the 2022 Olympic Games.
+She represented Sweden at nine ISU Championships and the 2022 Winter Olympics.

 Taljegård is coached by her sisters, Maria and Malin.

+She announced her retirement from competitive skating on 15 April 2026 via Instagram.